 A milestone in the history of FKB occurred in 2008: for the first time, more than 1 million passengers where handled within one year.

 The favourable location of FKB is not only a bonus for holidaymakers from Baden-Württemberg, Rhineland-Palatinate and Alsace, who depart from here to the numerous available city and holiday destinations.
-More and more businessmen are also using FKB as an ideal starting point and benefitting from the time-savings and low cost flights e. g. to Berlin or other major European cities.
+More and more businessmen are also using FKB as an ideal starting point and benefitting from the time-savings and low cost flights e. g. to London or other major European cities.

 An increasing amount of passenger are appreciating FKB as a “regional airport of short distances” which provides quick and uncomplicated procedures.